-There's an option to extend the ride if you feel it is too short.
+There's an option to extend the ride if you so wish.

 Wednesday

 Today we change location and make the first of three climbs to Mount Teide, the famous Tenerife volcano.
 For the next three days we will very likely encounter professional riders, here to do big blocks of winter training.